 “It was after the third dress fitting that I decided I wouldn’t go through with it.
 Rutherford is fully aware of the arrangement.
-He was pleased with the generous dowry and pension Daddy floated in his face.
+He was pleased with the generous dowry, and pension Daddy floated in his face.
 It was the only way to get him to accept.”
 Ida looked at her.
 “In these modern times, when people have the luxury to marry for love, should they not?”

 “Us?
 Marry?”
 Louise asked.

 Love was never a question between the two of them.
 It was instant, red hot, and passionate, like the love they spoke of in novels.
 It happened to be between two women.
 But marriage?
-That was another can of worms Louise wasn’t sure was worth it.
+That was another can of worms Louise wasn’t sure were worth it.

 “Yes, marry,” Ida said, cupping Louise’s face in her hands, bringing them to her lips.
 “I’m yours forever if you’ll have me.”

 Louise parted her lips and kissed her beloved back.
 But something snapped inside Louise’s head, further ruining any joy gained from the affection that never faded between them.
 There would be consequences.
 There already had been.
 She had been sent 2,000 miles into a lawless hellhole to suffer for all eternity because of love.